 While I teach proper form in the interest of safety, Flowyoga does not emphasize details of alignment.
-In this style, the focus is on clearing physical and energetic blockages through slow, conscious movement and the long holding of poses, balancing chakras and calming the mind and soul.
+In this style, the focus is on clearing physical and energetic blockages through slow, conscious movement and the long holding of poses, calming the mind and soul.
 As with all yoga, it takes the body through postures which bring it greater comfort, strength and flexibility while encouraging prana and blood to clear the circulatory and energy systems.
 A Flow class is well-rounded with up to 28 postures targeting all areas of the body.

 In my ongoing study of human anatomy and physiology, I have learned that certain benefits of yoga literally reverse the aging process.
 Yoga builds strength and increases bone mass, preventing osteoporosis.
 It softens and stretches connective tissue and tones muscles, keeping us strong and limber.
 It lubricates joints by increasing the production of synovial fluid, keeping them healthy and preventing arthritis.

 I recommend yoga to anyone who wishes to age comfortably and gracefully.
 If you seek to explore spiritual meaning, you may contemplate the body as the vessel through which the Divine in us is manifesting.
 Yoga postures will allow us to create a purified vessel with a freer and smoother flow of prana (life energy).
 Periods of meditation help us to come home to our core selves and find the peaceful, positive place where we all belong.